We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Demographics Stats

 When determining the median or average income, gender and age play a major role.
-The median and potential lifetime earnings can vary quite a bit based on these factors.
+These factors can significantly affect the median and potential lifetime earnings.
 Additionally, the income data for these demographics show interesting patterns in the median U.S. salary.
 They also make it easier to make more accurate salary comparisons.

-However, there is still a significant gap in earnings based on gender.
-The data shows that female workers earn $6,544 to $14,521 less than their male peers.
-Several factors may contribute to why female workers tend to make a lower annual net income than their male peers.
+According to the Pew Research Center, the data shows that female workers earned 82% of what men earned in 2022.
+A decade before in 2002, the pay gap stood at 80%.
+Several factors may explain why female workers tend to make a lower annual net income than their male peers.
 These may include:

-• The need to work fewer hours due to raising children or taking care of elderly parents
+• The need to work fewer hours due to raising children or caring for a family member.

 Year Median U.S. income (male) Median U.S. income (female)